thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 : The results of the single random sample algorithm&nbsp;`1rs` and the random sampling algorithm&nbsp;`rs`.
 The columns present the problem instance, lower bound, the algorithm, the best, mean, and median result quality, the standard deviation *sd* of the result quality, as well as the median time $med(t)$ until the best solution of a run was discovered.
 The better values are **emphasized**. {#tbl:randomSamplingJSSP}

-[@tbl:randomSamplingJSSP] shows us that the iterated random sampling algorithm is better in virtually all relevant aspects than the single random sampling method.
+In [@fig:jssp_rs_med], we now again plot the solutions of median quality, i.e., those which are "in the middle" of the results, quality-wise.
-Its best, mean, and median result quality are siginificantly better.
+The improved performance becomes visible when comparing [@fig:jssp_rs_med] with [@fig:jssp_1rs_med].
-Since creating random points in the search space is so fast that we can sample many more than 101&nbsp;candidate solutions, even the median and mean result quality of the&nbsp;`rs` algorithm are better than the best quality obtainable with&nbsp;`1rs`.
+The spacing between the jobs on the machines has significantly reduced.
-This also becomes visible when comparing [@fig:jssp_rs_med] with [@fig:jssp_1rs_med]: The spacing between the jobs on the machines has significantly reduced.
+Still, the schedules clearly have a lot of unused time, visible as white space between the sub-jobs on the machines.
-Finally, the standard deviation of the results becomes lower as well, which means that this algorithm has a more reliable performance.
+We are also still relatively far away from the lower bounds of the objective function, so there is lots of room for improvement.

 ![The Gantt charts of the median solutions obtained by the&nbsp;`rs` algorithm.
 The x-axes are the time units, the y-axes the machines, and the labels at the center-bottom of each diagram denote the instance name and makespan.](\relative.path{jssp_rs_med.svgz}){#fig:jssp_rs_med width=90%}